andreaferretti/neo/README.md

 similar remark holds for row major matrices, where `ld` is the number of elements between the beginning of rows.

+This design allows to have matrices or vectors that are not managed by the garbage collector.
+In this case, it is enough to set `fp` manually, and leave `data` nil.
+This allows to support

+* matrices and vectors with data on the stack, which can be constructed using the `stackVector` and `stackMatrix` constructors (and which are only valid as long as the relevant data lives on the stack), and
+* matrices and vectors allocated manually on the shared heap.

 ### Why fields are public

 Notice that all members of the types are public, but in general **it is not